Isangeles/flame/README.md

   Flame parses readable text files and creates game objects, this means that all game data is easy to modify and extend.

-  Easiest way to create a game with Flame is to download some graphical or textual fronted(like [Mural](https://github.com/isangeles/mural) or [Burn Shell](https://github.com/isangeles/burnsh)) and create module or modify existing one(like [Arena](https://github.com/Isangeles/arena)).
+  Easiest way to create a game with Flame is to download some graphical or textual fronted(like [Mural](https://github.com/isangeles/mural) or [Burn Shell](https://github.com/isangeles/burnsh)) and create module or use some existing one.

+  Flame modules are available for download [here](http://flame.isangeles.pl/mods).

   The project idea is based on [Senlin](https://github.com/isangeles/senlin) game engine.

-  Flame modules are available for download [here](http://flame.isangeles.pl/mods).

   Currently in an early development stage.